 A Safer Drilling Operation:

-- The top drive make-ups and breaks-out many connections, thereby reducing the hazards of rotary tongs and spinning chain.
+- The top drive make-ups and breaks out many connections, thereby reducing the hazards of rotary tongs (Oil Rig Hazards) and spinning chains.

-- The pipe handling features use hydraulic arms to move drill pipe and drill collars to and from the V-door and monkey board, thereby reducing strenuous work and increasing pipe handling safety.
+- The pipe handling features use hydraulic arms to move drill pipe and drill collars too and from the V-door and monkey board, thereby reducing strenuous work and increasing pipe handling safety.

-- Remote operated Kelly valve reduces ( optional ) mud spillage when back reaming or breaking off after circulating above the rig floor.
-Reduce total drilling costs by increasing drilling efficiency.
+- Remote-operated Kelly valve reduces ( optional ) mud spillage when back reaming or breaking off after circulating above the rig floor.
+Reduce total drilling costs (check also oil well drilling well cost per foot) by increasing drilling efficiency.

-- Eliminate time lost due to picking up or racking back the swivel and kelly when going from tripping to drilling or vice versa.
+- Eliminate time lost due to picking up or racking back the swivel and kelly from tripping to drilling or vice versa.

 - Increase penetration rates when spilling in or drilling the surface hole.

-- Make connections on the bottom while directional drilling, eliminating the need to re -orient the tool face after each connections.
+- Make connections on the bottom while directional drilling, eliminating the need to re-orient the tool face after each connection.

-- Spend more time on bottom making the hole and less time making connections, tripping, surveying, reaming and other non drilling rig functions.
+- Spend more time on the bottom making the hole and less time making connections, tripping pipe, surveying, reaming, and other nondrilling rig functions.
 Continuous rotation and circulation during full movement of The Drill String.

 - The most important feature of the top drive is the ability to rotate and pump continuously while reaming into or out of the hole.

-- Continuous rotation means substantially reduced friction when removing the string from or tripping back into directional or horizontal wells.
+- Continuous rotation substantially reduces friction when removing the string from or tripping back into directional or horizontal wells.

-- Reduce total directional or horizontal costs by using less or cheaper lubricate agents and drilling fluid systems and additives.
+- Reduce total directional or horizontal costs by using less or cheaper lubricate agents and drilling fluid types, systems, and mud additives (WBM additives – OBM Additives).

 - Less reservoir damage due to reduced usage and subsequent entry of gel/clay particles into the producing formation.